Questions and Answers

 for adult leagues and matches.

-order to avoid municipal fees.
+avoid municipal fees.

 Question 13: Why don’t you offer a rebate